with Jeremy Westcott –

 We all have an individual inheritance from God: destiny, birthright, calling, purpose – there are many names we give it.
 And God has created us all different, designed us to operate best in particular ways, which we need to discover and understand.
 We all have an identity, and that identity is as sons of God (including the ladies), but we all start out as spiritual babies who are on a journey quest to discover answers to these questions.
 This series of posts which we are starting today is all about that journey: a journey from the slavery of childhood and infancy to the maturity of sonship.

 We must leave behind the slavery of a poverty mentality.
-Because we are born separated from God, we do not know who He is or who we are in Him; we do not know the wealth He has for us in that relationship, so we think like paupers.
+When we are born, we inherit a sense of separation from God: we do not know who He is or who we are created to be in Him; we do not know the wealth He has for us in relationship with Him, so we think like paupers.
 I am not really talking about money (though money certainly comes into it), but about knowing our royal identity.
 Someone who is of royal birth thinks very differently to someone who is not, and we have to learn to think like a child of the King of kings.
 Only when we think that way can we act that way, able to fulfil our calling and come into our destiny.

 From slavery to sonship